hpssjellis/particle.io-photon-high-school-robotics/README.md

 1. a19 Accelerometer.
 I havn't made a video yet

 1. a20.
-5 Inch  Touch Strip.
+FSLP  5 Inch  Touch Strip.
+I havn't made a video yet.

+1. a21 RangeFinder.
 I havn't made a video yet.
 ----------------------------------------------------------------------------------------------------------------------------